Visyond/website-hugo/site/content/casestudy/why-ericsson-believe-visyond-is-an-absolute-must-for-any-business-consultant.md

 ---
 title: >-
-  How Ericsson sped up by 70% their Return on Investment presentations and empowered their customers
+  How a major telecom vendor sped up by 70% their Return on Investment presentations and empowered their customers
 image: /img/topImgCase.jpg
 tooltip:
   - title: 'Industry: Telecom'